jlvf/vf-sls-delpoy/README.md

 1. Clone the repo and cd into the directory
 2. run `npm install`

-## SLS Deployalizer Plugin Options
+## SLS Deployalizer Plugin Commands

 > These options are an extension to the **sls deploy** command.
 You must enable the sls_deployalizer by adding the --slsd option